worthant/nvim/README.md

 | Find History (old files) | `Leader + fo` |
 | Find registers           | `Leader + fr` |
 | Find keymap              | `Leader + fk` |

-> [!IMPORTANT]
-> Also, if you want to discover all the keymaps - just press leader and then
-> consecutively choose any command you want, they're well documented:

 ## TODOs: